surfstudio/yandex-mapkit-lite-flutter/README.md

 ---------

-Fork of [yandex_mapkit](https://pub.dev/packages/yandex_mapkit) library, but less heavy and more optimized.
+Fork of [yandex_mapkit](https://pub.dev/packages/yandex_mapkit) library, but lightweight and more appropriate for the majority of the apps.

 Made by [Surf :surfer:](https://surf.dev/flutter/) Flutter team :cow2: